dorkodu/sage/sage.md

 ```

 In this example, we requested for a **Movie** entity with the argument **id: 5** and wanted attributes of **name**, **starring** and **releaseYear**.
 And as a result you got an object which contains only what you wanted.

+# <a name="principles">3</a> Principles

+Our priority is to keep Sage simple, approachable, easy-to-use and lightweight while solving data exchange problems efficiently.
+Here are some of our design principles :

+## Some of Our Design Principles

+- ### Agnostic About Your Application and Technology Stack

+    Sage **never dictates** the use of *any programming language, platform, storage technique or even a query language like SQL or GraphQL*.
+It should be independent from other layers, also directly based on your business logic.

+    If we simplify how Sage works, it is like a middleware for data exchange between the layers of consumer (client) and service (server).

+- ### Query-based Data Exchange

+    Most problems in data exchange is experienced in the retrieval process between layers. *(e.g. client-server applications & APIs)* In order to solve this, Sage is ***query-based***, which is the ideal way.
+You can query your data, by *giving the desired attributes, and arguments for conditions*, and get only what you want.
+Even you can call remotely your Sage instance to do some work, by adding an **act** to your query item.

+    Any data fetching and modification process imaginable can be developed with Sage.
+Especially in the product-side client applications, it would be a mindful choice to consume a Sage based API.

+- ### Entity-focused Type System

+    In modern software world, using data structurally as an “object” is the most common way, so Sage performs operations (e.g. data retrieval or modification) on a specific *“entity type”* .
+This entity type can be thought as a kind of "class" in OOP, with attributes (= properties) and acts (= methods) are defined and used on this entity type.
+You query for an object

+- ### Product-centric

+    Sage was primarily designed to solve the problems of the data consumer, front-end application developers.
+The main goal was to provide an *intuitive, neat, lightweight and easily applicable framework for simplifying the data exchange process* and ease the burden on developers and their software architecture.
+For this reason, Sage offers a naturally appropriate way for both client and server sides of your application.

+- ### Client-first

+    Through its simple but effective type system, a Sage instance publishes its data capabilities in an entity-focused way, which determines what its clients are allowed to consume.
+It is the client that should be able to specify exactly how it will consume that data.
+These queries are specified at attribute‐level granularity.

+    In the majority of client‐server applications written without a similar way to Sage, most of which use REST, the server itself determines the data returned in its endpoints.
+But a Sage API, on the other hand, returns exactly what a client asks for and no more.

+    An addition to that, with Sage, you can also define acts on an entity type, which can be called in a query.
+This is useful when you want to make changes on your data, or trigger your API to do something.

+## So…

+Because of these principles, Sage is a simple-to-use, flexible, lightweight but also powerful and productive way for application-centric data exchange.
+Product developers and designers can create applications a lot more effectively by working with a Sage API.
+Sage can quickly make your application stack enjoyable to work with.
+To enable that experience, there must be those that build those APIs and tools for the rest to use.

+> This paper *(or proposal)* serves as a reference for engineers who will develop Sage implementations.
+It describes the approach, concepts, rules and components.
+The goal of this document is to provide a foundation and framework for Sage.
+We look forward to work with the community to improve this approach.